Golden crispy smashed potatoes with garlic butter and Parmesan cheese — need I say more? This may be the best way ever to make potatoes!

 - Instant Pot Mashed Potatoes — the easiest way to make mashed potatoes!

 - Garlic Roasted Potatoes with Paprika or Dill Roasted Potatoes with Lemon

 - 1 tablespoon finely minced fresh parsley

-- Preheat oven to 425°F. In a large pot, cover potatoes with cold water and add about 1 tablespoon salt.
-Cover pan and bring water to a boil, reduce to a simmer, and cook until potatoes are fork tender, 15-20 minutes.
+- In a large pot, cover potatoes with cold water and add about 1 tablespoon of salt.
+Cover pan and bring water to a boil, reduce to a simmer, and cook until potatoes are fork tender, 15 to 20 minutes.
 Drain and let cool until cool enough to handle.

-- Spray a baking sheet with nonstick cooking spray or olive oil spray.
-Place potatoes on a baking sheet.
+- While potatoes are cooking, preheat the oven to 425°F. Lightly spray a baking sheet with nonstick cooking spray or olive oil spray.

-- Using bottom of a small glass, jar, or potato masher, press down on potatoes to smash them into flat patties.
+- Place potatoes on the prepared baking sheet.
+Using the bottom of a sturdy glass or jar, or a potato masher, press down on potatoes to smash them into flat patties.

 - Bake until bottoms of potatoes are beginning to crisp and tops are golden, 25 minutes.
 Serve immediately.